 Comparing observed SADs to their baselines

-In the absence of any other process, an SAD with a particular S and N will reflect the statistical properties of the feasible set for the same S and N. We focus on the shape of the distribution of abundances across species as the characteristic of interest.
-Metrics related to this shape have been used specifically in the context of distinguishing observed SADs from the feasible set (Locey and White 2013).
+In the absence of any other process, an SAD with a particular S and N is likely to have a shape similar to the shape that is most common among the SADs in the feasible set for the same S and N, while strong processes may cause observed SADs to have shapes that deviate from this statistical baseline (Locey and White 2013).
 We focus on two metrics to describe the shape of the SAD, skewness and Simpson’s evenness.
-Skewness measures the asymmetry of a distribution around its mean, and Simpson’s evenness is a commonly used metric in ecology for assessing how equitably abundance is distributed across species.
+Skewness measures the asymmetry of a distribution around its mean, and Simpson’s evenness is a commonly used metric in ecology for assessing how equitably abundance is distributed across species (Locey and White 2013).
 By calculating these metrics for each of the samples in the community’s sampled feasible set (see Generating the statistical baseline above), we generated a distribution describing the general shape (i.e. evenness or skewness) that we expect from the statistically-generated SADs.
-Note that skewness, as implemented in the R package “e1071” (Meyer et al 2019), always evaluates to 0 for distributions with only two species, and we excluded those cases from analyses of skewness.
+Note that skewness, as implemented in the R package “e1071” (Meyer et al 2019), always evaluates to 0 for distributions with only two species, and we excluded those cases from analyses of skewness (but included those communities for analyses using Simpson’s evenness).

 To assess whether the shape of an observed SAD was statistically unlikely, we calculated Simpson’s evenness and skewness for the observed SAD and compared these observed values to the distributions of evenness and skewness obtained from that community’s sampled feasible set.
 An observed SAD’s deviation from its feasible set was determined by computing the percentile rank of its skewness and evenness relative to the sampled distributions for skewness and evenness, respectively.
 These percentile ranks are comparable across different community sizes, allowing broad-scale assessment across wide ranges of S and N. After aggregating across communities, if community abundance distributions reflect random draws from their feasible sets, their percentile rank values should be uniformly distributed from 0 to 100.
 However, if observed SADs are consistently more skewed or even than their feasible sets, the percentile values will be disproportionately concentrated towards the extremes.
 Because an earlier survey in this space (Locey and White 2013) found that the tendency is for empirical SAD to be more skewed and less even than their feasible sets, we used one-tailed 95% confidence intervals and tested for unusually high values for skewness and low values for evenness.
 This comparison is not meaningful if there are very few unique values in the distributions of skewness and evenness, which can occur for small feasible sets.
 We therefore excluded communities for which the distribution of skewness or evenness values from the sampled feasible set had fewer than 20 unique values (in these cases, it is impossible for an observation to fall above or below the 95th or 5th percentile, respectively).
 Our final aggregated analyses included 22,142 communities for evenness and 22,325 communities for skewness.